Diversity of Answers to Conjunctive Queries: Diversity of Conjunctive Queries

-Intuitively, our algorithm checks for each such tuple $e$ whether there exist extensions~$\gamma_i$ of~$\alpha_i$ that (a) are solutions to the subquery induced by $T'$ and (b) exhibit $d_{i,j}$ as their pairwise Hamming distances.
-If this is the case, the tuple $e$ is kept, otherwise, $e$ is dismissed.
-In doing so, the goal of the algorithm is to compute sets $D_{T'}$ that contain exactly those $e$ with $\ext{T'}(e) \neq \emptyset$.
+Intuitively, the algorithm checks for each such tuple $e$ whether there exist extensions~$\gamma_i$ of~$\alpha_i$ that \begin{enumerate} \item are solutions to the subquery induced by $T'$, and \item exhibit $d_{i,j}$ as their pairwise Hamming distances.
+If this is the case, the tuple $e$ is kept, otherwise, $e$ is dismissed. \end{enumerate} In doing so, the goal of the algorithm is to compute sets $D_{T'}$ that contain exactly those $e$ with $\ext{T'}(e) \neq \emptyset$.
 Having computed $D_{T}$ (i.e., for the whole join tree), \DiverseACQ can now be decided by computing for each $e \in D_{T}$ the diversity measure from the values $d_{i,j}$.

 To do so, in a first phase, at every node $t \in V(T)$, we need to compute and store the set~$D_{T'}$ (for $T'$ being the complete subtree rooted in $t$).
 We compute this set by starting with some set $D_t$ and updating it until eventually, it is equal to $D_{T'}$.
-In addition, to every entry $e$ in every set $D_{t}$, we maintain a set $\rho_{D_{t}}(e)$ containing provenance information on $e$.
+In addition, to every entry $e$ in every set $D_{t}$, we maintain a set $\rho_{D_{t}}(e)$ containing provenance information on~$e$.
 Afterwards, in the recombination phase, the sets $D_{T'}$ and $\rho_{D_{t}}(\cdot)$ are used to compute a diversity set with the desired diversity -- if such a set exists.